Zain-ul-Abdin45/Analytics-Engineer-Project/docs/technical_requirement_and_implementaion.md

   - Supplier reliability indexes.
   - Competitive side-by-side supplier analysis.
   - Categorical analysis with Status and Unit.
+  - Once the data is integrated with any data-storing model, we can proceed with real-time dashboarding and monitoring for dashbaords.
 - **Scalability Improvements:**
   - Move from single-node Pandas to distributed frameworks like Spark.
   - Introduce data versioning and validation pipelines.